armdong/core-html5-animation/README.md

 # core-html5-animation
-SourceCode for the Core HTML5 Animation Book.
+SourceCode for the Core HTML5 Canvas Book.